Brainvibe/Milestone1/README.md

 - Contact us
     - A simple form to contact Mary's Sweets, if the user whishes to have more information or order any products

-- As a user type, I want to perform an action, so that I can achieve a goal.

 ## Wireframes
 <p align="center">